shams1802/GAME_DEV_SMPLX/ArrowLine - A bow and arrow based game/ArrowLine 1/README.md

 * For **every animation FBX file** inside `Assets/Assets/Longbow`:

-  * Select the animation file
+  * Select all the animation file using shift key
   * Go to **Rig Tab**
   * Set **Animation Type** to `Humanoid`
   * Set **Avatar Definition** to `Copy From Other Avatar`